Polinden/GiveMeTempSMS/README.md

 A friend of mine has got a countryside house.
 He wants to control a boiler, especially in winter.
 But the house is distant and the Internet is not provided.
-So we designed a device which replies on the SMS (with a token) sending back the requested data.
+For him we designed a device which replies on the SMS (with a token) sending back the requested data.
 In my friends' case - temperature measured.